cfrg/draft-irtf-cfrg-hash-to-curve/draft-sullivan-cfrg-hash-to-curve.md

 some prime p, and time O(log^3 q) when q = 3 mod 4.
 Icart introduced yet another deterministic algorithm which maps F_{q} to any EC where q = 2 mod 3 in time O(log^3 q) {{Icart09}}.
 Elligator (2) {{Elligator2}} is yet another deterministic algorithm for any odd-characteristic EC that has a point of order 2.
-Elligator can be applied to Curve25519 and Curve448, which are both CFRG-recommended curves {{RFC7748}}.
+Elligator2 can be applied to Curve25519 and Curve448, which are both CFRG-recommended curves {{RFC7748}}.

 This document specifies several algorithms for deterministically hashing onto a curve with varying properties: Icart, SWU, Simplified SWU, and Elligator2.
 Each algorithm conforms to a common  interface, i.e., it maps an element from a base field F to a curve E. For each variant, we describe the requirements for F and E to make it work.
 Sample code for each variant is presented in the appendix.
 Unless otherwise stated, all elliptic curve points are assumed to be represented as affine coordinates, i.e., (x, y) points on a curve.